Music

 Redefining the typical girl group sound

-In comparison, NewJeans stands worlds apart with their easy breezy vocals and digestible melodies.
-Rather than belting notes and haughty personas, the quintet opted for light and airy tunes, fun choreography and bright dispositions.
+In comparison, NewJeans stands worlds apart with its easy breezy vocals and digestible melodies (real question: how does one not levitate listening to Attention‘s chorus?).
+Rather than belting notes and haughty personas, the quintet opted for light and airy tunes that perfectly capture their smooth vocals.
+They aren’t afraid to try out unfamiliar genres either, whether that be Chicago drill, hip-hop soul or drum and bass.
 Sonically, this was a refreshing turn away from the girl crush concept that was becoming formulaic and predictable.

 Further, the group’s high teen concept which focuses more on first love and friendship makes sense considering NewJeans is a young group (the youngest member Hyein is 15 years old).
-Their debut era saw all the members in simple long black hair, with little to no accessories and sporty attire.
+I’ve seen many companies style female members (including minors) in heavy makeup and questionable clothing to make a bold first impression.
+In contrast, NewJeans’ debut era saw all the members in simple long black hair, with little to no accessories and sporty attire.
+They’re also constantly wearing oversized and baggy clothing, opting for comfort and mobility on stage over pandering to the male gaze.

 Y2K is here to stay